Online meetings: Facilitation techniques and practical tips & tricks

-- Make sure you household members are not congesting the bandwidth.
-There are plenty solutions that can help you with this although not all operating systems and devices have this option.
+- Make sure your household members are not congesting the bandwidth.
+There are plenty of solutions that can help you with this although not all operating systems and devices have this option.
 At least try to limit the ones you can control.

 Presenting and facilitating

 - It is almost a requirement to have a dedicated facilitator who can help you while you are busy with the presentation and the content.
-He/she will observe participants, warn you when somebody signaled something and give you feedback about their reactions.
-They should also take care about the mechanics and make sure tools you are using are working as expected so you have one less thing to worry about.
+He/she will observe participants, warn you when somebody signaled something, and give you feedback about their reactions.
+They should also take care of the mechanics and make sure the tools you are using are working as expected so you have one less thing to worry about.

-- I prefer people not being muted from the very start of the meeting as it could send a wrong message (“Presenter speaks, you listen”).
+- I prefer people not to be muted from the very start of the meeting as it could send a wrong message (“Presenter speaks, you listen”).
 Ask people who have noisy backgrounds to mute once you are past introductions.

 - Add a note-keeper role if needed as both facilitator and presenter need to focus on other things.
 Share notes after the meeting.

-- If you are inviting people you are meeting for the first time ask them to either join 10 minutes earlier or to try out video conferencing app the day before to avoid last minute technical difficulties.
+- If you are inviting people you are meeting for the first time ask them to either join 10 minutes earlier or to try out a video conferencing app the day before to avoid last-minute technical difficulties.